An intent to preload

 - We are collaborating with the Cybersecurity and Infrastructure Security Agency (CISA) to help ensure .gov domain owners are ready for their domains to be preloaded in the future.

 - We have created a new listserv for feedback from government agencies.
 In particular, we’d like to hear the challenges agencies expect to face, and the solutions they develop that we can all use to resolve them.
 It’s our hope that this new communications channel will generate discussion between government organizations.
-If you are a current .gov account holder or plan to request a new .gov domain in the future, please email email@example.com using your .gov email and request to join the DotGov HTTPS listserv.
+Email firstname.lastname@example.org to request to join.